rkwrd/rkwrd.github.io/_posts/2015-05-06-goreme_iii.md

 {% include image.html img="pics/IMG_20150502_163230_scaled.jpg" title="Image" caption="" url="http://www.escapingsloth.com/pics/fullsize/IMG_20150502_163230.jpg" %}

-Back in Göreme, I said my goodbyes to Marc and Michael and got on my coach to Samsun.
+Back in Göreme, I said my goodbyes to Marc and Michal and got on my coach to Samsun.
 Yes, the one I had complained about previously, that one.

 **Sidenote:** If you go to Turkey, try to make time for Cappadocia.
 Just like Pammukale, it's a unique landscape and certainly worth seeing.
 Next time I go there, I will definitely do one of those balloon tours which are largely accident free, but were booked out for the days we were there.
 I would also bring a proper camera to take some nicer pictures.